chartexhibition/chartexhibition.com/content/posts/hi-research-meet-industry.md

 Firstly, welcome & thanks for visiting our site =]

-Without a doubt, the chart exhibition team loves a clear graph.
+Without a doubt, the chart exhibition team loves a good graph.
 Some can be a bit rough though.
 Take this one from [the Australian Innovation System report](https://industry.gov.au/Office-of-the-Chief-Economist/Publications/Documents/Australian-Innovation-System/2016-AIS-Report.pdf) that show's Australia's dismal performance in the OECD rankings for research and industry collaboration.

 ![Research & Industry Collaboration in Australia vs. the rest of the OECD](/assets/research_industry_collab_australia.png)